Program Cancellation / Transfer Policy

 If you cancel less than 10 days before a program starts, if you leave a program early for any reason, or if you do not show up, no refund or credit voucher will be Issued.
 In emergency circumstances, please contact our Program Registrar at 434-361-1500.

-The Monroe Institute (TMI) reserves the right to cancel a program 30 days in advance of the program date if there is not sufficient enrollment or for other unforeseen circumstance.
-If TMI cancels your program, you will be notified and given the option to transfer payment to another program or to receive a full refund.
+Monroe Institute reserves the right to cancel a program 30 days in advance of the program date if there is not sufficient enrollment or for other unforeseen circumstances.
+If we cancel your program, you will be notified and given the option to transfer payment to another program or to receive a full refund.

 NOTE: We recommend that you do NOT book a flight until 30 days before your program starts.
-TMI will not be responsible for costs incurred due to cancellations.
+Monroe will not be responsible for costs incurred due to cancellations.

-TMI Policy on Participant Use of Alcohol, Marijuana or other Illicit Drugs during TMI Programs
+Monroe Policy on Participant Use of Alcohol, Marijuana or other Illicit Drugs during Programs

-It has consistently been TMI’s policy to strongly discourage the use of alcohol and illegal drugs by participants during TMI programs.
-The issue with use of mind altering substance during a program goes to the heart of TMI’s integrity.
+It has consistently been Monroe’s policy to strongly discourage the use of alcohol and illegal drugs by participants during MONROE programs.
+The issue with use of mind-altering substance during a program goes to the heart of Monroe’s integrity.

 Integrity of the experience: